- Define statutory law

 - Define common law

-Statutory law are laws passed by Congress and represent one of the primary sources of law in the United States.
+Statutory law is laws passed by Congress that represent one of the primary sources of law in the United States.
 This legislative power was established in the Constitution, which granted Congress the power to pass laws or statutes on any subject not prohibited in that document.
-The White House website summarizes the composition, powers and process of the legislative branch of government.
+The White House website summarizes the composition, powers, and process of the legislative branch of government.
 To excerpt: “Established by Article I of the Constitution, the Legislative Branch consists of the House of Representatives and the Senate, which together form the United States Congress.
 The Constitution grants Congress the sole authority to enact legislation.”

 Statutory Law In North Carolina